Unveiling interatomic distances influencing the reaction coordinates in alanine dipeptide isomerization: An explainable deep learning approach: Methods

-For elucidating the deep learning model, we employed two types of XAI method, Local Interpretable Model-agnostic Explanation (LIME)~\cite{ribeiro2016Whya} and Shapley Additive exPlanations (SHAP).~\cite{lundberg2017unified} Both methodologies are designed to quantify the importance of features to deep learning predictions and provide explanation models.
-Specifically, LIME provides a linear regression model, elucidating the local behavior of a target instance explained by the perturbation of input variables.
-In contrast, SHAP employs an additive feature attribution method, ensuring a fair distribution of predictions among input features in accordance with the game-theory-based Shapley value.
 In a previous work, we demonstrated the efficacy of XAI to identify the important features for the transition through the TS.~\cite{kikutsuji2022Explaining} More precisely, the relevant CVs contributing to the RC $q$ were identified as $\varphi$ and $\theta$, in contrast to $\varphi$ and $\psi$.
-Note that an alternative application of SHAP to a deep learning using LightGBM in the alanine dipeptide isomerization has recently been reported.~\cite{naleem2023Exploration} In the current study, using LIME and SHAP, we quantified the contribution of input variables to the RC $q$ for the four different results from deep learning, achieved by changing the combinations of CV types, \textit{i.e.}, dihedral angle, interatomic distance, and bond angle.
+Note that an alternative application of SHAP to a deep learning using LightGBM in the alanine dipeptide isomerization has recently been reported.~\cite{naleem2023Exploration} In the current study, using LIME and SHAP, we quantified the contribution of input variables to the RC $q$ for the five different results from deep learning, achieved by changing the combinations of CV types, \textit{i.e.}, dihedral angle, interatomic distance, and bond angle.